 It turns out you aren’t the only one with an old cellphone—or cellphones—sitting in a drawer somewhere.
-According to the EPA, only 10 percent of cellphones are recycled or reused today.
-We asked our Facebook fans for suggestions on what to do with old, unused phones.
+According to the EPA, Facebook fans for suggestions on what to do with old, unused phones..
+We asked our

 Use it for emergencies.
 The FCC requires cellphone companies to provide 911 service to phones, even when the rest of the service has been turned off.
 Keep an unused cellphone in your glove compartment, or donate it to your local police station.
 They’ll put it in the hands of someone looking for an emergency-only cellphone.
 You can also send your phone to the 911 Cellphone Bank.